Jeremy Menez can’t be a wasted talent after providing us with so much magic

 Breaking through at Sochaux and Monaco, Menez looked like he might be different, actually delivering on the early promise and enjoying a long-lasting career.

-Now, at 33 years of age, he finds himself in Ligue 2 via spells in Turkey and Mexico.
+Now, at 34 years of age, he finds himself in Serie B via spells in Turkey, Mexico and France’s second tier.
 However, to interpret this as an outright failure would be to ignore some wonderful high points.

 Menez’s time at Roma, his first foray outside his home league, was often an absolute joy.
 His close control and dribbling presented us with the image of a man who was, to all intents and purposes, untouchable by his peers.